-“Tex” Watson’s truck, located behind the ranch.
-Unlike the truck located at the Ballarat Trading Post, this truck is confirmed to have belonged to Charles “Tex” Watson.
+Many claim this is one of “Tex” Watson’s trucks, which is located behind the ranch.
+However, others dispute this as well.
 If you’re not familiar with the ranch, be careful in venturing back too far behind it, as it’s very easy to lose your bearings.

 It’s difficult to make out through the rust and bullet holes, but the words “Helter Skelter” are written on the back of the truck.